-Seeing the same therapy client in a couple therapy session gives me vastly more data.
-Mistaken, immature and pathological behaviors all become very visible when the spouses interact in front of me.
-I see very telling behaviors, especially about the extent to which each partner's actions are rude, hurtful or even dangerously childish--or calm, respectful, and maturely adult.
+By contrast, seeing the same therapy client in a couple therapy session where spouses are interacting gives me vastly more data.
+Mistaken, immature and pathological behaviors all become very visible.
+I see then the extent to which each partner's actions are rude, hurtful or even dangerously childish--or calm, respectful, and maturely adult.

 What is emotional age?

 A psychologist from Africa with whom I once spoke at an international psychology conference explained to me that in his country it was common to assess people in terms of both physical age and emotional age.

 Physical age can be counted by number of birthdays.
 Physical age, especially with children, tends to correlate with height, strength, and cognitive functioning.